-Over the past few months, we’ve been contacted by various businesses who are dealing with the impact of fly-tipping at their premises.
-Some of these businesses had existing CCTV systems in need of an upgrade, and others had no security measures in place.
+Over the past few months, various businesses that are dealing with this threat have contacted us to gain insight into their fly-tipping CCTV options.
+Some of these businesses had existing CCTV systems requiring an upgrade, while others had no security measures in place.

-If you want to catch people in the act, an investment in CCTV is a wise choice.
+If you want to catch people in the act, an investment in fly-tipping CCTV cameras is a wise choice.

 In fact, unless you have a security team patrolling every inch of your premises, inside and out, every minute of the day, CCTV really is the only choice.